Zilliqa/ZIP/zips/zip-11.md

 number of ZILs staked in the contract and the frequency of reward withdrawal by token holders.
-Since, rewards earned are not automatically staked in a cumulative manner, token holders will have to manually withdraw their rewards and in doing so they will receive gZILs.
+Since, rewards earned are not automatically staked in a cumulative manner, token holders will have to manually withdraw their rewards and in doing so they will receive gZILs. gZILs will only be issued for the first 2 years after the launch of the staking contract.
+This is to encourage the early supporters to get involved in the staking program.

 gZIL will have no pre-defined exchange rate pegged with ZIL, i.e., gZILs cannot be redeemed for ZILs.
 However, since gZILs will be needed to vote in the DAO, we believe that a secondary market for gZIL may open up that will help with the price discovery of gZIL.

 # Non-Custodial Seed Node Staking Overview

 ## Staking Parameters

-As proposed in [ZIP-3](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-3.md), seed node staking will not dilute the maximum token supply which remains fixed to 21 billion tokens.

-With ZIP-9 in place, the Zilliqa protocol will now allocate 40% of block rewards (that gets disbursed to the miners every hour or so) to reward seed nodes.
-The table below presents a further breakdown.
+As proposed in [ZIP-3](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-3.md), seed node staking will not dillute the maximum token supply which remains fixed to 21 billion tokens.
+However, with [ZIP-9](https://github.com/Zilliqa/ZIP/blob/zip-9/zips/zip-9.md) in place, the Zilliqa protocol will now allocate 40% of block rewards (that gets disbursed to the miners every hour or so) to reward seed nodes.
+The table below presents a further breakdown pre-ZIP-9 and post-ZIP-9.
 Note that block rewards get distributed at the end of each DS epoch.

 | Mainnet parameter  | Pre-ZIP-9 Value        | Post ZIP-9 Value |
 | ----------------------------- | ------------ | --------------- |